Minervarya nilagirica

-Minervarya nilagirica, commonly known as Nilgiris wart frog, or Nilgiris frog, is a species of frog that is endemic to India.
+Minervarya nilagirica, commonly known as Nilgiris wart frog, or Nilgiri frog, is a species of frog that is endemic to India.

 Description

 Minervarya nilagirica has a relatively large size compared to the other species in its genus.

 Habitat and distribution

 It is found along roadsides and around wetlands excepting wet paddy fields.
 It is found from Karnataka to Tamil Nadu, and Kerala, in the Western and Eastern Ghats of India, at 800-1600 m elevation.